-Use a birth ball to sit on instead of a chair.
-Trade the chair for a birth ball at the computer, at the table and even while watching TV.
+Use a birth ball instead of a chair when sitting.
+Trade the chair in for a birth ball at the computer, at the dinner table, and even while watching TV.

-If your water releases (breaks, rupture of membranes, ROM) and there are no contractions, then these circles on the ball, done smoothly, but actively, perhaps to salsa music, can help bring the head on the cervix and bring on contractions.
-Do 20 minutes.
-Change directions periodically during the 20 minutes you do the circles.
+If your water releases and there are no contractions, then doing these circles on the ball, done smoothly but actively (perhaps to salsa music), can help put the head on the cervix and bring on contractions.
+Do these circles for 20 minutes, changing directions periodically.
 Alternate abdominal lifts with circles on the ball once contractions begin if the contractions are not yet 3-4 minutes apart and it’s not time to sleep.
-Belly dancing is another option.

 One woman I helped as a doula wanted to sit on the ball while she pushed.
 She didn’t want to be in bed or stand or sit on a birthing stool.

-Her midwife was a little concerned about a repeat shoulder dystocia, but when the time came for the baby to emerge, the mother just angled her pelvis forward while I held her from behind and the baby slipped into the midwives hands.
-I realize now that she did a posterior pelvic tilt when flipping her hips towards the midwife which is a nice “shoulder-release” position!
+Her midwife was a little concerned about a repeat shoulder dystocia, but when the time came for the baby to emerge, the mother just angled her pelvis forward while I held her from behind and the baby slipped into the midwife’s hands.
+I realize now that she did a posterior pelvic tilt when flipping her hips towards the midwife, which is a nice “shoulder-release” position!